 Simple.
-It neglects its core brand, A&P, and it goes trudging off in all sorts of different directions in search of something new.
-A&P has been doing this for decades, and now, finally, an iconic American retailer is bankrupt.
-The good news is that the chain is still operating, and will attempt a turnaround.
-The brand is so strong, in fact, that it could again become a leading grocery retailer, if only it would get back to its core.
+It neglected its core brand, A&P, and went trudging off in all sorts of different directions in search of something new.
+A&P has been doing this for decades, and now, finally, a retailer that was once as powerful as Walmart is gone.

 A&P, just celebrating its 150th anniversary, was at one time a hybrid between Starbucks and Wal-Mart; the nation’s leading grocery store chain AND a national leader with its coffee roasting operation, Eight O’Clock.
 It was as if Starbucks expanded its brand into deluxe grocery stores.
 Today, it is a regional Northeast grocery store chain with a hodgepodge lodge of grocery store brands, including Super Fresh, Pathmark, A&P and Food Emporium.